Images for National Indigenous History Month

 English image for Facebook and Instagram story with 3 illustrations: an eagle representing First Nations, a narwhal representing Inuit, and a violin representing Métis.
 These illustrations are placed around the sun and surrounded by multicoloured smoke that represents Indigenous traditions, spirituality, inclusion and diversity.

-Facebook and Instagram story for National Indigenous History Month 2023 – text version
+Facebook and Instagram story for National Indigenous Peoples Day 2025 – text version

 English image for Facebook and Instagram story with 3 illustrations: an eagle representing First Nations, a narwhal representing Inuit, and a violin representing Métis.
 These illustrations are placed around the date "June 21" and surrounded by multicoloured smoke that represents Indigenous traditions, spirituality, inclusion and diversity.